 Wars and slavery are human issues that rise due to human nature not solely industrialization.
 To alleviate these issues require a deeper collective spiritual introspection on why we let our greed and lust lead to conflict.

 An Inconvenient Truth

 The truth is that any solution is neither simple nor easy.
 If the electricity were shut off, everyone on breathing machines and the like will die, including the elderly and premature born babies.
 If society itself was dismantled, the human factor would not go away.
 Indeed it would exacerbate the problems as there would be food and water riots, manufacturing plants with harmful chemicals would be set on fire, and as a result pollution would increase.
 Some believe that humans would sit idly by once the light doesn’t come on and sing Kumbaya in a circle.
-No, it’s not only corporations and government that benefit from society and electricity, but so do your neighbors, co-workers, parents, and friends.
-We don’t have to tear it all down.
+We got to be more reasonable about this.